lturnerbio/TURNER_Scripting_Project/README.md

 # BUSCO

-I will be using the software BUSCO in order to asses both quality and annotation completeness of our newly assembled transcriptome.
+BUSCO is used to asses both quality and annotation completeness of our newly assembled transcriptome.